Eating Disorder Recovery Tips From A Dietitian

 Sharing is caring!

-• Striving to be “the best” in the recovery process
+• Let go of the desire to be “the best” in recovery.
+This come from the perfectionist mindset

 pot it note with the words your body is the one piece of the universe you've been given